Alex313031/gn-xp/docs/reference.md

       As a special case, if new_base is the empty string (the default), all paths will be converted to system-absolute native style paths with system path separators.
-This is useful for invoking external programs.
+This may be useful for invoking external programs, but won't work for build tasks which may be executed on a remote machine.

   current_base
       Directory representing the base for relative paths in the input.
 If this